Phoenix-101914/DVM_Task1/README.md

 # DVM_Task1
-I have completed some functions in course class but main file doesn't work.
+I have completed some functions in course_info.py course and section class but main.py or database doesn't work.